solana-labs/solana/docs/src/proposals/scrambled-tx.md

 Firstly, this whole new descrambling process can be regarded as a deterministic and async commit-and-reveal.
-This means a non-interactive, unbiasble, deterministic and free random number can be provided at the consensus layer as by-product, with a few tweaks of this proposal.
+This means a non-interactive, unbiasble, deterministic and free-as-in-beer random number can be provided at the consensus layer as by-product, with a few tweaks of this proposal.

 That random can easily be fed into transaction runtime for one thing.
 Further, this random number is also used to combat against verifiers's dilemma (or